Sajed Kamal's PUBLISHED BOOKS:

 The Renewable Energy Transition: A Global Revolution, Climate Action & Bangladesh's Sustainable Energy Future (Samhati Publications, Bangladesh, 2022)

-Selected endorsements for The Renewable Energy Transition
+Endorsements for The Renewable Energy Transition:

 “Dr. Sajed Kamal’s highly instructive, inspirational and timely book, The Renewable Energy Transition, is not just a valuable contribution to the literature on renewable energy but is of special relevance to those committed to rethinking Bangladesh’s energy future.
 The book should be read within Bangladesh and at a global level by scholars, environmental activists and policy makers responsible for realizing energy transition as well as by those engaged in responding to the threat of climate change.”
-Professor Rehman Sobhan, Chairman, Centre for Policy Dialogue (CPD)
+Professor Rehman Sobhan, Chairman, Centre for Policy Dialogue (CPD, Bangladesh)

 “Bangladesh is highly vulnerable to the effects both of climate change and the current development paradigm which is disastrous for the environment, forests, air and rivers.
 People in Bangladesh have raised the slogan: ‘Save the people, Save the Nature; No to Coal, No to Nuclear.’
 Sajed Kamal, by convincingly presenting his argument that there’s an alternative—Bangladesh’s revolutionary potential for a sustainable future through renewable energy—makes the point stronger.
 The Renewable Energy Transition is an urgently needed book of education for action and hope.”
-Anu Muhammad, Professor of Economics, Jahangirnagar University (from the Foreword)
+Anu Muhammad, Professor of Economics, Jahangirnagar University, Bangladesh (from the Foreword)

 “The factual and scientific arguments made in this book about the needs and potentials for renewables in Bangladesh not only add force to the campaigns of the green energy warriors for clean energy but shall also leave the leaders of the country with a clear pathway to make the smartest choice for a sustainable future.”
 Syeda Rizwana Hasan, Advocate, Supreme Court of Bangladesh; Chief Executive, BELA (Bangladesh Environmental Lawyers Association)